Ruby Price and Quality Guide (Colour, Clarity & More!)

 Heat Treatment

-As with heat treatment, the results are permanent but it should be disclosed.
+As with standard heat treatment, the results are permanent but it should always be disclosed.

 Glass Filling